 The Department of Landscape Architecture and Regional Planning at the University of Massachusetts, Amherst was founded by Frank A. Waugh in 1903 as an undergraduate program in Landscape Gardening, the second such program in the United States.
 In the 110 years since then, the Department has grown substantially, changed its name, and developed a number of distinct instructional, research and outreach programs.

 In 1930, the original Bachelor of Science in Landscape Gardening was changed to a Bachelor of Science in Landscape Architecture.
 At the same time, a Bachelor of Landscape Architecture (BLA) was awarded for a fifth year of study at the graduate level after the BS in Landscape Architecture.
-In 1959, the BS in Landscape Architecture was first accredited by the American Society of Landscape Architecture in 1959.
+In 1959, the BS in Landscape Architecture was first accredited by the American Society of Landscape Architecture.

 The MLA was initiated in 1915 as a Master's in Landscape Gardening, changed three years later to a Master's in Landscape Architecture.
 It was first accredited by the American Society of Landscape Architects in 1971.